cablelabs/Streamlined_Onboarding_Demo/README.md

     "installed" in a location like `/usr/local/etc/streamlined_onboarding`;
     these configurations provide the basic settings required in HostAP for DPP to function.
-  * An IoTivity-Lite-based example OCF Device with a graphical and command line interface, written in Python, found in the `ocf_devices/lightswitch` directory.
+  * IoTivity-Lite-based example OCF Devices with a graphical interface, written in Python, found in the `ocf_devices` directory.

 #### Note on Web-Based OBT